 If this is serious, you should stop using it.
 Also, on occasion, some women may develop irritation around the vagina after applying vaginal antifungal products.

 Dosage and administration

 A sufficient amount of the portable cream is rubbed into the affected skin area after cleansing twice a day, preferably in the morning and evening.

 Treatment should be continued for several days after symptoms such as itching and burning have disappeared to ensure complete eradication of the infection.

-In refractory cases, where no response is observed after treatment for 8-10 days, the treating physician must determine the subsequent course of treatment.
+In refractory cases, where no response is observed after 8-10 days, the treating physician must determine the subsequent course of treatment.

-- Store below 30 ° C. Protect from light.
+- Store below 30 ° C. Protects from light.

 What happens if there is accidental use of this topical medicine?

-The portable cream contains an antifungal (antifungal), a corticosteroid and an antibiotic, diluted in a water and fat emulsion.
+The portable cream contains an antifungal (antifungal), a corticosteroid, and an antibiotic, diluted in water and fat emulsion.

-If we consider this composition and assuming that you accidentally ingested the 20 grams that usually come in a preparation, it is most likely that nothing happens to you or you vomit it.
+If we consider this composition and assume that you accidentally ingested the 20 grams that usually come in preparation, it is most likely that nothing happens to you or you vomit it.